Ancient Warrior Skills in Crafting and Using Throwing Nets

 Target Acquisition and Follow-Up

-A thrown net was not a finishing weapon; it was a tool of neutralization.
-The goal was to entangle the target's limbs, wrap their head, or tangle their weapon and shield.
-The moment the net landed, the warrior closed the distance.
+A thrown net was not a finishing weapon but a tool of neutralization.
+The goal was to entangle the target's limbs, wrap their head to blind them, or tangle their weapon and shield to render them useless.
+The moment the net landed, the warrior closed the distance without hesitation.
 A Retiarius would immediately press the attack with his trident, looking to stab the entangled Secutor in the gaps of his armor.
-A hunter would rush forward to dispatch the trapped animal with a spear or club.
+A hunter would rush forward to dispatch the trapped animal with a spear or club before it could free itself.
 The ability to rapidly follow up a successful net throw was just as important as the throw itself.
-The warrior had to be ready to switch instantly from throwing to close-quarters combat.
+The warrior had to be ready to switch instantly from throwing to close-quarters combat, often while their opponent was still struggling to free themselves from the entangling mesh.

 Battlefield Applications: From the Arena to the Front Line

-The throwing net was a versatile tactical system, employed differently depending on the context of the conflict.
-Its effectiveness lay not in causing direct bodily harm, but in creating chaos, removing advantages, and enabling rapid incapacitation.
+The throwing net was a versatile tactical system employed differently depending on the context of the conflict.
+Its effectiveness lay not in causing direct bodily harm but in creating chaos, removing advantages, and enabling rapid incapacitation of enemy combatants.

 Gladiatorial Combat: The Hunter and the Hunted